-The drinking water capacity development program helps public drinking water systems improve or optimize their technical, managerial, and financial framework so they can sustainably provide safe drinking water to their customers in a cost-effective manner.
+The Drinking Water Capacity Development Program helps public drinking water systems improve or optimize their technical, managerial, and financial framework to provide safe drinking water to their customers cost-effectively and sustainably.

 Water system capacity is the ability to plan for, achieve, and maintain compliance with drinking water standards.
 Three major components of capacity are identified in the Safe Drinking Water Act (SDWA):